 3. Dell G5 15 Gaming Laptop

 The guts of the Dell G5 15 are largely indistinguishable from the Acer Predator Helios, so it makes sense that these two gaming laptop models are comparably priced, but that doesn't mean that this laptop is a slouch.
-The ninth generation i7 is a huge evolution from the seventh generation, and the 16GB RAM should be enough to run even the latest and greatest new AAA games smoothly and without having to sacrifice graphical fidelity.
+The ninth-generation i7 processor is a huge evolution from the seventh generation, and the 16GB RAM should be enough to run even the latest and greatest AAA games smoothly and without having to sacrifice graphical fidelity.